roothide/Dopamine-roothide-dev/README.md

 # Dopamine(RootHide)

-RootHide aims to provide a completely hidden jailbreak solution without inject/modify/patch/hook apps.
+RootHide aims to provide a completely hidden rootless jailbreak solution without inject/modify/patch/hook apps.

 This project is the RootHide Jailbreak implementation based on Dopamine.